9brada6/tabs-with-posts/development.md

     Plugins:

     - Say how YASR rating plugin setting works, and also put a link from settings.
+    - Write in documentation that GamerZ like/dislike system is not working.

 - ### ✅ Plugins